andraskindler/andraskindler.github.io/_posts/2015-02-27-keeping_up_with_android_development.md

 ### Miscellaneous
 * Join the [Android developers Google group](https://groups.google.com/forum/#!forum/android-developers).
 * Follow [Android Development](https://plus.google.com/communities/105153134372062985968) and [Android Wear Developers](https://plus.google.com/communities/113381227473021565406) on Google Plus.
-* Check out the [Android Developers Backstage](http://androidbackstage.blogspot.com) podcast from time to time, hosted by Tor Norbye and Chet Haase
+* Check out the [Android Developers Backstage](http://androidbackstage.blogspot.com) podcast from time to time, hosted by Tor Norbye and Chet Haase.

 ### Takeaways
 The secret to be up to date is to not view it as an extra burden you have to do.
 Incorporate it into the daily routine: scroll through Twitter besides the morning tea, read blog posts while commuting, watch a YouTube-video instead of a TV show episode.